 Recycling Centres (Civic Amenities)

-Essex County Council is responsible for the operation of the two Recycling Centres in Brentwood.
+Essex County Council is responsible for the operation of the two Recycling Centres for Household Waste (RCHW) in Brentwood.

 Please select one of the links below for information on what can be taken to the Recycling Centres and their opening times.